 Over time, families and home visitors build partnerships and work together to:

-HRSA-supported State Home Visiting Programs report they have provided more than 1.4 million home visits since 2012 and, in FY 2014, they served approximately 115,500 parents and children in 787 counties in all 50 States, the District of Columbia and five territories.
+The Federal Home Visiting Program has provided more than 1.4 million home visits since 2012 and, in FY 2014, they served approximately 115,500 parents and children in 787 counties in all 50 states, the District of Columbia and 5 territories.